gkcs/paropkar/README.md

 KYC: Know Your Customer

+MC: Municpal Corporation

 Registration:

-1) It user enters his/her aadhaar_number.
+1) The user enters his/her aadhaar_number.

 2) We send the number to UIDAI requesting for an OTP to the user's registered mobile number.